-(J) Except as provided in paragraph (K) of this rule, a licensee shall:
+(J) Except as provided in paragraph (K) of this rule, a licensee will:

 (1) Complete decommissioning of the site or separate building or outdoor area as soon as practicable but no later than twenty-four months following the initiation of decommissioning; and

 (K) The director may approve a request for an alternative schedule for completion of decommissioning and license termination.
-In considering whether an alternative schedule is warranted, the director shall consider the following:
+In considering whether an alternative schedule is warranted, the director will consider the following: